Unitarian Universalism and LGBTQ people: History

 Unitarianism and Universalism, two religious movements that merged in 1961 to form Unitarian Universalism, had a long history of reform of social institutions and were a home for many abolitionists, feminists, and other forward thinkers, including gay liberationists.
-For example, one of the founders of the Mattachine Foundation was a gay Universalist minister, Rev. Wallace de Ortega Maxey (pastor of the First Universalist Church of Los Angeles), and two of the founders of the Mattachine Society—Bob Hull and Chuck Rowland—were also Universalists.

-The annual general assembly of the UUA has passed more than two dozen resolutions on LGBTQ issues, including same-sex marriage, LGB people in the military, the Employment Nondiscrimination Act, and transgender rights.
+The annual general assembly of the Unitarian Universalist Association has passed more than thirty resolutions on LGBTQ issues, including same-sex marriage, LGB people in the military, the Employment Nondiscrimination Act, and transgender rights.

 In 1970, Unitarian Universalism was the first religion to officially condemn discrimination against homosexuals.
 The resolution condemned biphobia as well as homophobia.

-In 1989, the UUA launched a Welcoming Congregation Program to support churches in intentionally becoming more inclusive of LGBTQ people.
+In 1989, the UUA began a Welcoming Congregation Program to support churches in intentionally becoming more inclusive of LGBTQ people.
 After meeting requirements related to church policy, education, advocacy, and more, congregations are designated as Welcoming Congregations.
-As of 2019, 75% of all U.S. Unitarian Universalist congregations and 99% of all Canadian Unitarian Universalist congregations had gone through the process of becoming Welcoming Congregations.
+As of 2025, more than 80% of all U.S. Unitarian Universalist congregations and 99% of all Canadian Unitarian Universalist congregations had gone through the process of becoming Welcoming Congregations.

+In 2009, the UUA began a public advocacy campaign called Side With Love (originally Standing on the Side of Love) that “confronts issues of exclusion, oppression, and violence based on identity,” including LGBTQ issues.
+The campaign was started in reaction to a shooting at a Unitarian Universalist church in Knoxville, TN, which was targeted because it welcomed LGBTQ people.

+In June 2023, Rev. Dr. Sofía Betancourt, a queer Afro-Latine cis woman, was elected as the UUA’s first out queer president.